Death threats forcing professors off campus

 Their professor, George Ciccariello-Maher, has been teaching his class remotely via video conference after the university put him on administrative leave.
 He's not allowed on campus without a police escort.
 The school says his enforced absence is due to safety concerns raised by a furious and frightening reaction to controversial posts he made on social media.

-Ciccariello-Maher, who teaches politics and global studies, said he's received numerous death threats over the last 12 months.
+Ciccariello-Maher, who teaches politics and global studies, said he's received numerous death threats over the past 12 months.

 "I have 800 unread voicemails in my inbox right now that have been building up over the past few weeks.
 And this ... it's just something that happens all the time," he said.